helm/helm/README.md

   - One or more templates, which contain Kubernetes manifest files
 - Charts can be stored on disk, or fetched from remote chart repositories (like Debian or RedHat packages)

+## Helm Development and Stable Versions

+Helm v4 is currently under development on the `main` branch.
+This is unstable and the APIs within the Go SDK and at the command line are changing.
+Helm v3 (current stable) is maintained on the `dev-v3` branch.
+APIs there follow semantic versioning.

 ## Install